- Healthy 18 to 55 years old male or female subjects (Healthy is defined as absence of

 - Volunteer presenting a drug abuse history [patients making use of marijuana and

-medical appointment, and volunteers who have used drugs such as cocaine, phencyclidine
+the medical appointment, and volunteers who have used drugs such as cocaine,

-(PCP), crack and heroin, will be excluded if they used them in less than one year
+phencyclidine (PCP), crack and heroin, will be excluded if they used them in less

-Amphetamine, Cocaine, Benzodiazepine, and Benzoylecgonine) or a positive test for
+Cannabis, Amphetamine, Cocaine, Benzodiazepine, and Benzoylecgonine) or a positive

 - History of regular alcohol consumption exceeding 7 drinks/week for women or 14